-Approximately 1,000 years ago, this culture began building complex effigy mounds.
+Approximately 1,000 years ago, indigenous people began building complex effigy mounds.
 These large earthen mounds took on abstract geometric shapes and more common shapes that represent animals.
-Likely the expression of their religious beliefs, the effigy mounds vary considerably and cover several phases of development in the wider region.
+The effigy mounds vary considerably and cover several phases of development in the wider region.
 Most effigy mounds are located at high points adjacent to deep water, spanning the distance that covers the three distinct realms of the Woodland culture universe: the lower world, middle world, and the upper world.
 Certain animals are symbolically associated with this tripartite division.
 As many as 4,000 such mounds have existed in Wisconsin, with 1,500 of them located in the four lakes area.
 The Ho-Chunk tribe asserts that they are the direct descendants of the Woodland society native to Wisconsin that built the mounds, and the four lakes area around Madison is a former cultural center of their historical society.

-The Woodland culture was replaced by the Mississippian Tradition of approximately 1,000 years ago.
+Mississippian people arrived in the area approximately 1,000 years ago.
 There is evidence of extensive conflict as arrowhead technology and palisaded settlements developed rapidly.
 It is likely that distinct tribes and intensive agriculture also developed during this period.
-Eventually, the two cultures combined in what is known as the Oneota people, who, at the time of European contact in the seventeenth and eighteenth centuries, are described similarly to the Ho-Chunk tribe.
+Eventually, the Woodland and Mississippian combined in what is known as the Oneota, which, at the time of European contact in the seventeenth and eighteenth centuries, are described similarly to the Ho-Chunk tribe.

 Partly due to European settlement and conflict, new tribes moved into Wisconsin from the east.
 This pressure brought conflict and disease, and the Oneota population declined considerably.
 The Ho-Chunk tribe, who occupied western and south-central Wisconsin including what is now Madison, recovered as the center of a regional trade network in the late eighteenth century.
-The Ho-Chunk, initially known as the Winnebago, a name given to them by the Potawatomi tribe and Europeans, refer to themselves as Hoocaak, which means "sacred voice."
+The Ho-Chunk, initially known as the Winnebago, a name given to them by the Potawatomi tribe and Europeans, refer to themselves as Hoocaak, which has traditionally been interpreted as "People of the big voice or people of the parent language."